vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 The basic idea is that every accident that happens in production causes an absence record in SAP HR.
 If the employee is absent for one or two days, then it's a minor accident.
 If the employee is absent for three or more days, then it's a major accident.

 HR data in SAP is organized into "info types."
 These info types have numbers.
 The info type we're looking for has the number 2001.
-But we need an additional filter for the subtype.
+We also need a filter for the subtype.
 In our case, the subtype is 0270, which stands for industrial accidents.

 The following screenshot shows a list of absence records in transaction PA30.
 Besides regular vacation days, there are four accident records.
 (Keep in mind that this is just sample data.
-If a single employee records four accidents in two weeks, something is wrong with the company!)
+If a single employee has four accidents in two weeks, then something is wrong with the company!)

 ![image](/assets/2024-09-23/010.png)

-The table where info type are stored are named `PAXXXX`, where `XXXX` is the type number.
+The table where info types are stored is named `PAXXXX`, where `XXXX` is the type number.
 So, we use the table `PA2001`, with `SUBTY = 0270` for the subtype.
 We also use the date field `BEDGA` to limit the data to the current month.
-This gives us access to the raw data for our safety cross.
+This gives us the raw data for our safety cross.

 ## Set up the data source